-Frybread is a Native American flatbread that is fried in oil or lard.
+Frybread is an Indigenous flatbread that's fried in oil or lard.
 This is a relatively new tradition, having started in 1864 with the provisions given to the Navajo people by the United States Government.
 Frybread is eaten as a side dish, wrap for tacos, smothered with honey or jam, or topped with beef.

 Lavash is a large unleavened Armenian flatbread that is cooked against the hot walls of a clay oven.
 These breads are soft and flexible when fresh but dry to a brittle state, at which point they can be stored for many months.
 Dried Lavash can be softened by sprinkling with water.
 Like other flatbreads, it can be wrapped around meat or other fillings, or used to sop up soups and stews.
 In the United States, lavash is often used to make wrap sandwiches.

 Matzah is an unleavened flatbread eaten by Jews during the Passover holiday when traditional leavened breads are not allowed by Jewish law.
 Matzah is simply prepared with a flour and water dough, rolled out until thin, and then cooked at a high temperature to create a crisp texture.
 Matzah can then be eaten as is or crushed into Matzah meal, which can then be added to a variety of recipes.